 I have managed to keep my account of 2020 in Sacramento at slightly north of 3,000 words, but it was not easy.
 The dark side of social media was one topic, among others, that had to drop by the wayside.
 As I was unable to write 2020 in Sacramento – Year in Review without delving into the political realm, I will not be accepting comments.

-Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
+Subscribe to SacramentoRevealed.com to receive the new and updated blog post newsletter direct to your inbox!